Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 Reading one record at a time can be very inefficient, especially when reading large amount of data.
 For this, we support `multiread` to read a range of records at a time.
-The interface is similar to `subscribe` in some sense---events are returned as a result of a `multiread` call.
+The interface is similar to `subscribe` in some sense--events are returned as a result of a `multiread` call.

 Look at `/lang/python/apps/reader_test_multiread.py` for a full example.